doublealogic/sqlalchemy-challenge/README.md

 * First I used SQLAlchemy `create_engine` to connect to my sqlite database.

 * Next I used SQLAlchemy `automap_base()` to reflect my tables into classes and saved a reference to those classes using variables called `Measurement` and `Station`.

+### Precipitation Analysis

+* Designed a query to retrieve the last 12 months of precipitation data.

+* Selected only the `date` and `prcp` values to use for this query.

+* Loaded the query results into a Pandas DataFrame and set the index to the date column.

+* Sorted the DataFrame values by `date`.

+* Plotted the results using the DataFrame `plot` method.

+* Last used Pandas to print the summary statistics for the precipitation data.